 As narrative storytellers Coen & Coen have us in their power from the beginning.
 Carter Burwell’s music syncs up with the windshield wipers of the lovers’ car, not with Psycho’s nervous strings but a droning Texas beat.
 Lean scripting limits the interior locations to a bar and a couple of residences but the wide-open highways and plowed fields keep claustrophobia at bay.
 Once the set pieces settle into place, we’re too busy watching the characters’ every facial twitch to become overly concerned with production values.
 The final 2/3 of the show are non-stop tension scenes.

 Neatly tricked out with those expressive (and yes, gimmicky) camera angles, Blood Simple almost looks too good to be an independent quickie.
-The Coens’ storytelling instincts seem to have burst full bloom without need for development.
-The violent, funny and unpredictable chain of mayhem and misunderstandings has the feel of a demented episode of The Alfred Hitchcock Show, except that the ironic twists don’t for 95 minutes straight.
+The Coens’ storytelling style seems to have burst in full bloom without need for development.
+The violent, funny and unpredictable chain of mayhem and misunderstandings has the feel of a demented episode of The Alfred Hitchcock Show, except that the ironic twists don’t stop for 95 minutes straight.

-The Criterion Collection’s Blu-ray of Blood Simple is a really welcome disc, as it gives us a great new transfer of this special picture, plus an honest critical appraisal with input from the filmmakers.
+The Criterion Collection’s Blu-ray of Blood Simple is a really welcome disc, as it gives us a great new transfer of this special picture plus an honest critical appraisal with input from the filmmakers.
 The transfer is marvelous.
 We’re told the film was shot in a raggedy independent fashion, sometimes with raw ends of film stock.
-It’s so handsome that it’s hard to believe.
+It’s so handsome, that’s hard to believe.

 Back in 2000 the film was reissued, reinstating some editorial differences that their original distributor had made them remove for clarity’s sake.
 But they also added an annoying ‘Forever Young’ preface, a talking-head introduction that confused theater audiences.
 In this strange sixty seconds of film, a gentleman identifies himself as Mortimer Young and lets us know how happy he is that this masterpiece has been restored for mankind: “digitally swabbed” and with the “boring parts taken out and replaced with other material.”
 It’s an unwelcome in-joke, that makes fun of the audience’s interest in restoration, missing scenes, etc..
 When the 2000 revision came to disc, we were given a joke commentary by someone calling himself Kenneth Loring, which played like an unfunny Monty Python sketch, or an unpleasant practical joke to see how soon listeners would turn the thing off in disgust.
 The filmmakers were surely trying to avoid having to comment on their own movie, and maybe somebody got the idea of lampooning lame audio commentaries (what, me worry?).
 But the prank fed Coen detractors’ desire to characterize them as cynical dilettantes, laughing up their sleeve at their provincial hick characters, and their own audience.